neuefische/web-exercises/README.md

 > 💡 While reviewing a challenge, you can share the command pointing to the respective branch.
 This way challenges can be reviewed locally before they are merged into the main branch.

-> ❗️ `ghcd` does not support branches containing slashes.
+> ❗️ `ghcd` does not support branch names containing slashes.

 You can append the `-i` flag to the command to let `ghcd` initialize a new git repository in the "cloned" folder.
 This is recommended for all challenges in from the curriculum after git has been introduced.